OGGM/oggm/docs/installing-oggm.rst

 details and should work on Linux and Mac OS.
 See :ref:`install-troubleshooting` if something goes wrong.

-OGGM is fully `tested`_ with Python versions 3.11 to 3.13 on Linux.
+OGGM is fully `tested`_ with Python versions 3.9 to 3.11 on Linux.
 We do not test OGGM automatically on Mac OSX, but it should probably run fine there as well.